Board & Leadership Team

 Roisín Geraghty is an independent film producer and industry programmer based in County Mayo, in the North West of Ireland.
 She currently works as the Head of Industry and Marketplace for Docs Ireland in Belfast, serves as Industry Manager and Programmer for Cork International Film Festival, as well as spearheading the IGNITE Cross-Border Documentary Talent Development Programme.
 She has worked with various film organisations in Ireland, the UK and the US, including Edinburgh International Film Festival, Belfast Film Festival, GAZE LGBT Film Festival, the Galway Film Fleadh, the Independent Filmmaker Project (IFP) and Tribeca Film Festival.
 Roisín is also a Producer in her own right and an alumni of the Rotterdam Producers Lab (2020), and the Dok Jih:lava Emerging Producers Programme.
 In May 2023, Roisín was nominated chair of the DFC’s Interim Board.

 Jessi Gutch is a BIFA nominated writer, award winning director and BAFTA Elevate / BFI Insight producer.
 Living with incurable ovarian cancer, she proudly identifies as a disabled filmmaker.
 She is passionate about the intersection between fact and fiction and her slate of short films have screened at BAFTA qualifying festivals.
 Until The Tide Creeps In was a double award winner at Aesthetica Short Film Festival 2022 – taking home both Best Documentary and Best of Festival.
 Blind As A Beat also won the Best Experimental Film award at the Women Over 50 Film Festival 2022.
-Most recently she was awarded BFI Doc Society funding for debut feature Border Town – produced by Tigerlily and shortlisted for the Whickers Film Award 2023.
+Her debut documentary feature, Blue Has No Borders, is due for release in early 2025 – produced by Tigerlily and I Am Charlie.

 Steve Presence is an Associate Professor of Film Studies at UWE Bristol.
 Outside of his teaching, Steve’s research focuses on the film and television industries and activist film culture, with a particular focus on documentary.
 He has published widely in these fields in various books, reports and peer-reviewed journals and has led several large UKRI-funded research grants as Principal Investigator.
 From 2018-2021, as part of the UK Feature Docs project, he facilitated the policy-focused consultations from which the DFC emerged and co-authored the two reports on its findings, Keeping it Real (2020) and Making it Real (2021).
 Other recent publications include Go West 2!
 Bristol’s Film and Television Industries (2022) and Contemporary Radical Film Culture: Networks, Organisations and Activists (2020).